MessageToEagle.com - Petra - was a "fairy city of pink sandstone", mysterious, legendary and lost to the western world,

 and redirect winter rainwater to hillside terraces used for farming.

-the Nabataeans of Petra became experts at doing so.
+Over the centuries, the Nabataeans of Petra became experts at doing so.

 The Nabateans had considerable knowledge of their surrounding topography and climate and differentiated watersheds

 Petra's water supply was of prime concern as the city was situated on the edge of the desert.
 The Nabateans - highly skilled

 hydraulic engineers developed sophisticated irrigation systems, dams and water conservation.

 In the year 106 AD the Nabateans were defeated by the Romans and Petra became part of the Roman Empire.

 After two devastating earthquakes in 363 AD and 551 AD, the inhabitants left the rock city.